 Perhaps the most widely held explanation of the name Kali was first coined in the US by GGM Floro Villabrille, GM Ben Largusa, and continued by Guro Dan Inosanto.
 In the Villabrille-Largusa system of Kali, Kali is explained to be a construct of two Visayan words, kamut and lihook.
-Kamut translates to hand and lihook translates to motion, so Kali can be understood as combative hand motion.
-Kamut Lihook gives a window into one of the core principles of FMA that is also common in the European martial arts systems as well.
+Kamut translates to hand and lihook translates to motion so that Kali can be understood as combative hand motion.
+Kamut Lihook gives a window into one of the core principles of FMA that is also common in the European martial arts systems.
 The idea of “combative hand movement” is understood to be that regardless of your weapon configuration (stick, long blade, empty hand, etc.), your movements and tactics will remain the same.
 In this way a practitioner can use a wide array of weaponry without much additional training or modification.

 A student of FMA could expect to become proficient in a variety of traditional weaponry.
 Some of the areas of training include:

 - Single stick, sword, axe, palm stick, and dagger.

 - Double stick, sword, axe, and dagger.